Elementary Real Analysis: Derivatives

 do hold.

-Section~\ref{sec_deriSlozInve} treats derivatives of composite functions (Theorem~\ref{thm_DerSlozFce}) and inverses (Theorem~\ref{thm_DeriInvfce} and Corollary~\ref{cor_deriInve}).
-We always give both local and global formula, and allow any definition domain.
+In Section~\ref{sec_deriSlozInve} we turn to derivatives of composite functions (Theorem~\ref{thm_DerSlozFce}) and inverses (Theorem~\ref{thm_DeriInvfce} and Corollary~\ref{cor_deriInve}).
+As before, we give local and global formulas and allow arbitrary definition domains.
 Proofs use Heine's definition of derivatives.

 In Section~\ref{sec_deriElemFun} in Theorem~\ref{thm_derMocRady} we differentiate power series.
-This gives us derivatives of the functions $\mathrm{e}^x$, $\sin x$, and $\cos x$.
-We also differentiate logarithm, but derivatives of other basic elementary functions (Definition~\ref{def_ZEF}) are left as exercises.
-In Proposition~\ref{prop_summary} we summarize derivatives of basic elementary functions.
-In the extending Section~\ref{sec_deriEF} we pose Problem~\ref{prob_derEF}: show that derivatives of elementary functions are elementary.
-In Theorem~\ref{thm_deriSEF} we prove that a~subset of elementary functions, the simple elementary functions SEF, is closed to derivatives.
+By this we get derivatives of the functions $\exp x$, $\sin x$, and $\cos x$.
+We also find the derivative of $\log x$, but the derivatives of other basic elementary functions (Definition~\ref{def_ZEF}) are left to exercises.
+On page~\pageref{tableDer} we summarize these derivatives in a~table.

+In Section~\ref{sec_deriEF} we pose Problem~\ref{prob_derEF}: decide if derivatives of elementary functions are always elementary.
+In Theorem~\ref{thm_deriSEF} we prove that a~subfamily of so called simple elementary functions is closed to derivatives.